Written by Chiara Mischke

 Rotenburo, or open-air baths, are popular all year round.
 However, especially in the winter, they make for a very special experience.
 Sitting in the hot water while snowflakes are falling on your head cooling you down is extremely relaxing.

-Let us introduce you to a selection of 10 onsen in Japan that we highly recommend.
+Let us introduce you to a selection of 10 onsen in Japan with soothing waters and traditional townscapes.
 Should you visit Japan this winter, do give them a try.
 You'll understand right away why hot spring baths are so loved in Japan.

 1. Noboribetsu Onsen in Hokkaido